Religious Studies

 - Ritual Studies

-- Religious Sects and Cults
+- Religious Traditions and Human Rights

-Because religions and the religious deal with questions of meaning and orientation, religious studies provides a place for students to explore in a disciplined fashion the ways in which humans have struggled to make sense of themselves and their world.
 To study religion is to study responses, both behavioral and intellectual, to some of the great questions of human life, including origins, death, suffering, hope, love and the nature of the self.
 Religion is not a narrow, isolated segment of individual and social life.
 Rather, it is a constellation of beliefs, values, practices and behaviors that deeply inform personal and public life.
 When you study religion, you are not studying just a set of official dogmas or rituals that are isolated from real life.
-You are studying what motivates and influences most people in our world.
-As a result, the study of religion requires a variety of disciplinary approaches, bringing together perspectives and approaches from history, sociology, anthropology, philosophy, literature, theology and social theory to gain a more comprehensive understanding of the persons and communities that constitute religious traditions.
-Thus, the interdisciplinary character of religious studies can provide an unusually integrative matrix for the student’s undergraduate experience.

 Students in this program will develop the following skills: